Table of Contents

 Best temperature for blue tongue skinks:

 For best results, use a large flat stone (ex: flagstone, paver stone, slate tile) as the basking surface.
-Measure temperatures with an infrared thermometer or digital probe thermometer.

 Best humidity levels for blue tongue skinks: